Health Professions (PhD)

-Official transcripts are required for all courses completed (undergraduate and graduate) at regionally accredited U.S. post-secondary institutions, whether or not a degree was awarded.
+Official transcripts are required for all courses completed (undergraduate and graduate) at accredited US post-secondary institutions, whether or not a degree was awarded.
 If you attended a study abroad program and a separate transcript exists, send that as well.
 Educational documents should clearly indicate the degree earned and the date awarded.

-If you hold a visa other than F-1,and you earned a degree abroad, academic records must include end of year marks sheets for each year of attendance, not just final exam results or a copy of the degree.
+If you hold a visa other than F-1 and you earned a degree abroad, academic records must include end of year marks sheets for each year of attendance, not just final exam results or a copy of the degree.
 Educational documents should clearly indicate the degree and date awarded.
 Overseas post-secondary institutions must be recognized by the Ministry of Education in the home country.
 Academic records in the native language and an official English translation, if needed, are required.

-The Office of Admission also accepts electronic transcripts from certain vendors including eSCRIP-SAFE, Parchment and National Student Clearinghouse.
+The Office of Admission also accepts electronic transcripts from certain vendors including Parchment and National Student Clearinghouse.

 Three recommendations, written within six months of the deadline, are required.
 We do not accept recommendations from individuals who have a personal relationship with you (family members, friends, religious personnel) or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
 Instructions for the online recommendation process can be found within the application.

-All accepted students who choose to enroll are required to submit a non-refundable $750 enrollment deposit by the date stated in the letter of admission.
+Accepted students who choose to enroll are required to submit a non-refundable $750 enrollment deposit by the date stated in the letter of admission.
 This deposit is applied to the first term bill.

-An applicant who wishes to re-apply must call the Office of Admission at 617-521-2605 about this process.
+An applicant who wishes to re-apply must email or call the Office of Admission at 617-521-2605 about this process.
 All re-applicants are required to submit a new electronic application and any official academic transcripts for courses completed since the initial application.
 A reapplication fee is required; application fee waivers are only applicable to one application.